H.R. 20: Richard L. Trumka Protecting the Right to Organize Act of 2025

 Newly organized workers waiting on a first contract

 A first contract could no longer drag on indefinitely.
-After 90 days of bargaining and 30 days of mediation, the dispute moves to binding arbitration, with a decision due within 120 days and terms lasting 2 years.
+After 90 days of bargaining and 30 days of mediation, the dispute moves to binding arbitration, with a decision due within 120 days and terms lasting two years.

 Workers labeled as independent contractors